rkulla/vimogen/README.md

 Requiring no configuration other than a manifest file, vimogen is essentially a
 <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> bundle manager
 that manages the installing/deleting/updating of all your Vim add-ons.
-If you don't know what Pathogen is, it's basically lets you store all of your plugins in one directory, using git checkouts, so you don't have to deal with unzipping .zip files and stuff into misc. directories to get plugins to work.
+If you don't know what Pathogen is, it lets you store all of your plugins in one directory, as git checkouts.

 I created Vimogen because many plugins that I use (vim-rails, syntastic, etc), get new changes all of the time and I wanted an easy way to keep my copies up-to-date.
 And I